 When asked what motivated him, Elliot speculated, “Guess I was the only one willing to wear the suit”.
 Confessing, that when he was chosen to be the high school mascot he was too young and naive to grasp the full repercussions.
 “Look, sure I would have liked to be the Valedictorian and graduate with the class of ’78, that’s great and all.
 But, high school rewards people who follow the rules, not people who shake things up.
 Mascots don’t

 follow rules.”
 So, after Elliot’s '78 senior year he returned to Lake Washington each fall.
-“I discovered , surprisingly, that wearing a kangaroo suit just allowed me to blend in”, then as he pondered philosophically, “It wasn’t easy seeing my classmates leave each year.
+“I discovered , surprisingly, that wearing this kangaroo suit just allowed me to blend in”, then as he pondered philosophically, “It wasn’t easy seeing my classmates leave each year.
 But at least I stayed in school ....
 I didn't dropout.”

 Kangs hold class reunion in Yoville.
 Couldn't believe how perfect everyone looked!